Ahmed II: Reign

-During his reign, Ahmed II devoted most of his attention to the wars against the Habsburgs and related foreign policy, governmental and economic issues.
-Of these, the most important were the tax reforms and the introduction of the lifelong tax farm system (malikâne).
+During his reign, Ahmed II devoted his attention to wars against the Habsburgs and the governmental, foreign policy, and economic issues that related to it.
+Of primary importance was the creation of a permanent tax farm system (malikâne).
 Following the recovery of Belgrade under his predecessor, Suleiman II, the military frontier reached a rough stalemate on the Danube, with the Habsburgs no longer able to advance south of it, and the Ottomans attempting, ultimately unsuccessfully, to regain the initiative north of it.

 Among the most important features of Ahmed's reign was his reliance on Köprülüzade Fazıl Mustafa Pasha.
-Following his accession to the throne, Ahmed II confirmed Fazıl Mustafa Pasha in his office as grand vizier.
-In office from 1689, Fazıl Mustafa Pasha was from the Köprülü family of grand viziers, and like most of his Köprülü predecessors in the same office, was an able administrator and military commander.
-Like his father Köprülü Mehmed Pasha (grand vizier, 1656–61) before him, Fazıl Mustafa Pasha ordered the removal and execution of dozens of corrupt state officials of the previous regime and replaced them with men loyal to himself.
-He overhauled the tax system by adjusting it to the capabilities of the taxpayers affected by the latest wars.
-He also reformed troop mobilization and increased the pool of conscripts available for the army by drafting tribesmen in the Balkans and Anatolia.
-In October 1690, Fazıl Mustafa Pasha recaptured Belgrade, a key fortress that commanded the confluence of the rivers Danube and Sava; in Ottoman hands since 1521, the fortress had been conquered by the Habsburgs in 1688.
+Ahmed II confirmed Fazıl Mustafa Pasha as his grand vizier after he took the throne.
+Fazıl Mustafa Pasha was from the Köprülü family of grand viziers, who had produced many capable administrators and military officials for the Turkish court.
+Following his father, Köprülü Mehmed Pasha, (grand vizier, 1656–61), Mustafa ordered dozens of the previous government's state officials fired or executed on charges of corruption.
+They were replaced with men loyal to Mustafa.
+He made significant adjustments in the function of the tax system to account for how recent wars impacted taxpayer's resources.
+He began the process of drafting tribesmen in Anatolia and the Balkans in order to increase possible levies of conscripts.
+In October 1690, Fazıl Mustafa Pasha recaptured Belgrade, a key fortress at the meeting point of the Danube and Sava rivers, which the Ottoman had held since 1521, but had been conquered by Habsburg forces after the Siege of Belgrade.